 Net assets and revenues are classified based on the existence or absence of restrictions.
 Accordingly, net assets of the Company are classified and reported as follows:

-Unrestricted net assets include net assets which are not subject to any restrictions.
+Net assets without donor restrictions include net assets which are not subject to any restrictions.